gremlin12/marathon_map/README.md

    7. Click on a marker or a location name to open an information window with basic details about the place.
    8. Once a location has been rezzed on the map, its details are saved.
 To retrieve the location, type its name in the search bar and click the search button.

-(You must type the entire name.)
+** How to Customize for Your Neighborhood **
+    1. In the head section of index.html, change the title tag: <title>[name of your town]</title>
+    2. In the body section, change the heading: <h1>[name of your town]</h1>
+    3. Remove or comment out the "beaches" list-item in the navigation menu.
+    4. Open the app.js file and remove any Marathon location objects from the model.
+Add custom locations for your own town, if you wish.
+    6. Locate the mapcenter variable a few lines down from the model and change the latitude and longitude coordinates: var mapCenter = new google.maps.LatLng([your latitude], [your longitude]);
+    7. Remove all place-IDs from the BadID array.
+    8. Make a minimized copy of your customized app.js file and save it as app.min.js in the js folder, replacing the old one.
+    9. That's it!

 ** Caveats **